PMI Knowledge base

 The Labor cockpit is where department heads manage their staff schedules.
 There is a Labor cockpit for each department in PMI and a department head has been assigned to each one.
 Here, they manage the staff schedules according to the needs and activity in their department.

-As department head, your main goals in your department’s cockpit are:
+As department head, the main goals in your department’s cockpit are:

-Doing this well ensures a good score in the ‘DO section of the PMI adoption index.
+Doing these well ensures a good score in the Do section of the PMI adoption index.

-There are monthly, weekly and daily routines that we recommend when working with the CockpitCompleting these consistently will ensure that the data recorded is accurate, which allows you to adjust future schedules optimally, ensuring there is always enough staff on hand to manage the workload without overstaffing.
+There are monthly, weekly and daily routines that we recommend when working with the CockpitCompleting these consistently will ensure that the data recorded is accurate.
+This allows you to adjust future schedules optimally, ensuring there is always enough staff on hand to manage the workload without overstaffing.

-There are two types of Labor cockpits – ones with fluctuating hours to meet the business demand, and those with fixed hours, where the hours remain the same each week regardless of activity levels.
+There are two types of Labor cockpits – those with fluctuating hours to meet the business demand, and those with fixed hours, where the hours remain the same each week regardless of business activity levels.

 Labor cockpits with fluctuating business demand